 Welcome to the Acalanes Union High School District!

 It is my privilege to lead the Acalanes Union High School District staff in its commitment to provide the absolute highest quality high school education for ALL students.
-We value relevant and stimulating college and career prep curriculum, rich extra- and co-curricular opportunities, and strong support services in order for each student to have the optimal high school experience.
-We find ourselves in a time of rapid and exciting change in high school education, and the District is working very hard to expand and enhance structure and programs to best meet the needs and interests of our students.
+We value relevant and stimulating college and career prep curriculum, rich extra- and co-curricular opportunities, and strong support services, and creating a school culture that promotes a strong sense of belonging in order for each student to have the optimal high school experience.
+We find ourselves in a challenging time in high school education as we prioritize wellness support for our students, bridging achievement following the interruptions of the COVID-19 pandemic, reconnecting students to learning and prioritizing authentic academic engagement in the classroom.
+All our efforts center on our goal to close the opportunity gap so we meet the needs of all students and support them to achieve at very high levels.

-The District offers incredible opportunities for almost 6000 students at its five high schools: Acalanes High School, Campolindo High School, Las Lomas High School, Miramonte High School, and the Acalanes Center for Independent Study.
-Each school recently received the highest accreditation term, six years, from the Western Association of Schools and Colleges, the accreditation body for all California schools.
-The accreditation term is a reflection of the unwavering commitment towards strategic and continuous improvement at all of our high school sites.
+The District offers incredible opportunities for approximately 5500 students at its five high schools: Acalanes High School, Campolindo High School, Las Lomas High School, Miramonte High School, and the Acalanes Center for Independent Study.
+Each school is undergoing a self-study and an accreditation review in 2023 with the Western Association of Schools and Colleges, the accreditation body for all California schools.
+All schools are coming off the highest accreditation term, a reflection of the unwavering commitment towards strategic and continuous improvement at all of our high school sites.

 The District continues to provide exceptional opportunities for the adult community through the Acalanes Adult Education Center.
 Well in excess of 4500 adults are anticipated to benefit from the Center’s programming in the 2022-2023 school year.

-The District adopted its sixth Local Control and Accountability Plan (LCAP) on June 26, 2019.
-The three-year plan addresses State and District priorities through actions to address the following five goals:
+The District adopted its ninth Local Control and Accountability Plan (LCAP) on June 8, 2022.
+The three-year plan addresses State and District priorities through actions to address the following four goals: